-Amendment 38 concerning administrative and technical assistance benefiting both the Commission and the recipient is to be viewed in conjunction with the financial statement annexed to the proposal.
+Amendment 1238 concerning administrative and technical assistance benefiting both the Commission and the recipient is to be viewed in the context of the recent discussions between the Commission and Parliament based on the investigation in the Commission into the charging against operating appropriations of expenditure on technical and administrative assistance linked to the implementation of Community programmes or measures.
+That said, this amendment provides for a budget limit which includes other types of expenditure than the above which would have the effect of jeopardising activities conducted for the direct benefit of third countries.
+To avoid any misunderstanding, therefore, the limit should be put in paragraph 5 just in front of the part of the sentence referring to "administrative and technical assistance benefiting both the Commission and the recipient".
+With this change, the Commission would be able to approve the amendment in conjunction with the financial statement annexed to the proposal.
 This statement covers both Regulations and will be updated once details of the 1999 budget are available.
 It will also be updated with regard to the human resources assigned to the management of the budget headings covered by the two Regulations, which will have to be increased.